 - A14.* Modes of classroom interaction: The teacher promotes classroom interaction using various modes of communication.

 The teacher drives teacher-student and student-student exchanges through various modes which may include email, discussions, synchronous chats, simulations, lab activities, and other group projects.
+Evidence shows that the communication features are present and that they are integrated into the activities.

 - » Possible sources of supporting evidence for section A